FREQUENTLY ASKED QUESTIONS

 If an on board fresh water tank is provided in the mechanical room of the trailer or built under the floor, a water pump will need to be turned on in order to draw the water from the tank.
 When the command trailer is equipped with an on-board fresh water tank, the water needed for toilet flushing or hand washing can be drawn from this tank.

 Should I level the mobile command trailer?

-Stabilizer jacks are provided with the command trailer but are not to be used to level the trailer.
+Stabilizer jacks are provided with the command trailers but are not to be used to level the trailers.
 The stabilizer jacks (stab jacks are just to be used to help remove the bounce of the spring axles and rubber tires while in set up position.
 Use blocks to help bring the tires of the trailer into a level position.